jdevfullstack-tutorials/single-display-arduino-project/README.md

 This is a simple project in Arduino that uses the breadboard, the microcontroller, a 7-segment display and basic programming.
+Take note, there are several ways to do this same project but we'll focus on one.

 ## The Arduino UNO Board